ibm-cloud-docs/key-protect/disable-keys.md

 1. [Retrieve your authentication credentials to work with keys in the service](/docs/key-protect?topic=key-protect-set-up-api).

-    To enable a key, you must be assigned a _Manager_ service access role for the instance or key.
+    To enable a root key, you must be assigned a _Manager_ service access role for the instance or key.
 To learn how IAM roles map to {{site.data.keyword. keymanagementserviceshort}} service actions, check out [Service access roles](/docs/key-protect?topic=key-protect-manage-access#service-access-roles).
     {: note}

-2. Retrieve the ID of the disabled key that you want to enable.
+2. Retrieve the ID of the disabled root key that you want to enable.

     You can retrieve the ID for a specified key by making a `GET /v2/keys` [request](/apidocs/key-protect#list-keys), or by viewing your keys in the {{site.data.keyword.keymanagementserviceshort}} dashboard.

-3. Run the following cURL command to enable the key and restore its encrypt and decrypt operations.
+3. Run the following cURL command to enable the root key and restore its encrypt and decrypt operations.

-    You must wait 30 seconds after disabling a key before you are able to enable it again.
+    You must wait 30 seconds after disabling a root key before you are able to enable it again.
     {: note}

     ```cURL